 Its sometimes funny to think of dinosaurs looking up at the sky ruefully regretting their lack of a space program but we don’t want a race of super evolved, intelligent cockroaches drawing a similar picture in 100M years time – “Those humans, they had a space program, telescopes and were still too stupid and cheap to buy existential insurance!
 They spent too much money on guns, apples and beer.”

 So, is there really intelligent life on Earth?
 NASA’s under resourced (but wonderfully named) Planetary Defense Officer (Lindley Johnson) and his equivalents elsewhere must sometimes wonder!

 Oh and why the number #5691 (or #52665 on the alternative design showing the number assigned to Asteroid Brian May)?
-Well one of the SPACE NUTS podcast co-presenters - astronomer and author Professor Fred Watson - has an asteroid named after him with the catalogue number 5691!
-Check out Episode 88 for commentary of Elon Musk's SpaceX launch of his old Tesla!
+Well one of the Space Nuts podcast co-presenters - astronomer and author Professor Fred Watson - has an asteroid named him with the catalogue number 5691!
+Check out Episode 88 (1 Feb 20218) for commentary of Elon Musk's SpaceX launch of his old Tesla.